 A triadic color scheme is comprised of three colors evenly spaced on the color wheel.
-The two most basic triadic palettes are the primary colors red, blue, and yellow and the secondary hues orange, purple, and green.
-But these aren’t the only possible triads; because the color wheel encompasses the various tertiary colors between the primary and secondary colors (for example, red-violet, yellow-orange and blue-green) you can also create triadic color schemes using these in-between hues.
+The two most basic triadic palettes are the primary colors red, blue, and yellow, and the secondary hues orange, purple, and green.
+But these aren’t the only possible triads; the color wheel encompasses various tertiary colors between the primary and secondary colors (for example, red-violet, yellow-orange, and blue-green).
+You can also create triadic color schemes using these in-between hues.

-Because... of the strong contrast, a triadic palette is generally quite dramatic, but by choosing subdued shades (as in the lovely bedroom from Karin Lidbeck-Brent featured here) you can tone down the drama to a manageable level.
-Check out the eight following bedrooms for some lovely examples of triadic color schemes done right.
+Because of the strong contrast, a triadic palette is generally quite dramatic, but you can tone down the drama to a manageable level by choosing subdued shades.
+Check out these 10 bedrooms for some lovely examples of triadic color schemes done right.

 Use One Color as an Accent

 When decorating with a triadic color scheme, don’t feel you have to use each color equally.
 In fact, it’s far more common to follow the 60-30-10 rule, where one color is predominant, one color takes a secondary role, and the third color is used sparingly as an accent.
 House of Harvee showcases a perfect example in this Scandinavian room with burnt orange as the main color, a darker green the secondary hue, and purple just a small accent found in the area rug.
 The result is colorful yet controlled, perfect for relaxation.Continue to 2 of 10 below.